MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**
 ### Tuesday February 12th 2019

+### Joke No. 31 -  Weirdest thing
+What's the weirdest thing you've got into trouble for doing *while* you're having sex?

+I got in a lot of trouble for answering general knowledge questions on Radio 4's Brain of Britain.

 ### Joke No. 30 - Bee holder
 Beauty is in the eye of the beholder
 Honey is in the hive of the beeholder